siemens/ix/packages/documentation/docs/controls/application-frame/_basic-navigation_styleguide.md

 4. Brand logo
 5. Application name

 The application header (1) typically hosts the brand logo (4) and the application name (5).
-You can extended it with additional, context related information by using the pipe character "|" and 2 spaces before and after to separate both.
+You can extended it with additional, context-related information by using the pipe character "|" and 2 spaces before and after to separate both.
 If the application is hosted inside a framework that comes with its own header, you can hide the application header to avoid two headers on top of each other (option: `hideHeader`).
 The brand identity and the application name is then provided by the framework’s header.

 ## Options
-- **breakpoints:** Defines which breakpoints the basic navigation adapts to: lg (large), md (medium), sm (small)
+- **breakpoints:** Defines which breakpoints the basic navigation adapts to: lg (large), md (medium), sm (small).
-- **hideHeader:** If true, the header component is hidden
+- **hideHeader:** If true, the header component is hidden.
 - **forceBreakpoint:** This option forces the application to use only one of the available breakpoints.

 ## Behavior